hivesolutions/viriatum/readme.md

     export CFLAGS="-I/usr/include/python2.7"
     export CFLAGS="-I/System/Library/Frameworks/Python.framework/Headers"

+## Docker

+It's possible to run viriatum inside a docker container and pre-built images have been created under the public repository.

+To use viriatum using these pre-built images use the following command:

+    docker run -d joamag/devel /usr/sbin/viriatum

 ## Benchmarking

 * Most of the information presented in [gwan benchmark](http://gwan.ch/en_apachebench_httperf.html) is applicable for benchmarking Viriatum